• Skip to primary navigation

 6. Bladder problems and UTIs

 Mostly due to the way female anatomy is structured, women tend to have more urinary tract infections (UTIs) and bladder infections.
 They also have more bladder and incontinence issues because of pregnancy and childbirth.
+Since signs of a UTI in women can mimic more serious issues like sexually transmitted infections (STIs), it’s important to always discuss any and all symptoms with your doctor.

 7. Osteoporosis